Big Five personality traits: Occupation and personality fit

 Researchers have long suggested that work is more likely to be fulfilling to the individual and beneficial to society when there is alignment between the person and their occupation.
 For instance, software programmers and scientists often rank high on Openness to experience and tend to be intellectually curious, think in symbols and abstractions, and find repetition boring.
 Psychologists and sociologists rank higher on Agreeableness and Openness than economists and jurists.
+A study designed to determine the impact of Big Five personality traits on prospective teachers' academic achievements and to differentiate the Big Five personality traits on demographic variables found that academic achievement can be predicted by conscientiousness.
+Researchers concluded that conscientiousness and openness to experience were the most significant changes in academic achievement of prospective teachers and were able to predict 20% of the variance in prospective teachers.
+The independent t-test showed a significant difference in neuroticism by gender, with females having a standard deviation of 4.14 and males scoring a standard deviation of 3.76.
+These results revealed that females typically have a more neurotic personality in comparison to males, yet there was no significant difference in openness to experience, agreeableness, conscientiousness, or extraversion based on gender.